Table of Contents

 success-source-upload-to-transifex3.jpg#asset:9638

-Click on the "Continue" button to proceed, and then test the action to confirm that everything is working.
-Once everything is working save the Zap and turn it on.
+Click on the "Continue" button to proceed, then test the action to confirm everything is working.
+Once everything is working, save the Zap and turn it on.

 10. Troubleshooting:

-• If the file still doesn't upload consult the following guide
+• If the file still hasn't been uploaded, please take a look at the following guide.

 Sending Completed Translations From Transifex to Dropbox